mredenti/ModernCMake/slides/episodes/targets.md

 ## USAGE REQUIREMENT AND VISIBILITY

+Targets have properties that work in a similar way to fields of C++ objects.

 When specifying dependencies, it’s important to define how properties should propagate.
 CMake uses visibility levels to control this:

 PRIVATE: Properties are applied only to the target itself.